-I briefly wrote about the naming of SNPs, particularly of the Y chromosomal variety, in the sidebar of article #5.
-This is here primarily for convenient referencing.
+I briefly wrote about the naming of SNPs, particularly of the Y chromosomal variety, in the sidebar of Article #5.
+This separate article is here primarily for convenient referencing.

 SNPs are Single Nucleotide Polymorphisms.
 This occurs when a single nucleotide at a specific position on the Y chromosome, having one of four molecules, has "morphed" into one of the other three values.
 The labels for these nucleotides, also referred as bases, are simply one-letter abbreviations of the molecules Adenine, Cytosine, Guanine, and Thymine.
 The original value of a nucleotide is known as the ancestral or reference value, which is the value that most men have at the stated position on the Y. The value to which it mutated is called the derived value or the haplotype.
 For example, in a small number of men a C at position 10040518 is now a T molecule.
 These men have it because the mutation occurred in a man who was their mutual ancestor.
 They descend from the same man — and that's why genetic genealogists are interested in it.
 At the discovery of a new SNP, we've unearthed a very real biological feature of an otherwise unnamed man who lived, hundreds, thousands, even tens or hundreds of thousands years ago.

 New SNPs have to be evaluated.
 The quality of the reads at that position needs to be verified.
 There are regions on the Y chromosome, DYZ for example, that are volatile.
 SNPs found there are apt to change.
 Such SNPs will be noted and catalogued but, until additional data comes along that illustrates otherwise, they're not to be counted on.
 And, typically, a mutation is not considered a SNP until it's found in a second person.
 After that, its position on the SNP tree needs to be determined.